 Brought to you by the City of Boise and the Boise City Dept. of Arts & History, the James Castle House will serve as a testimony to the life and work of self-taught visual artist, James Castle.
 Rooted in Castle’s sense of wonder and discovery, the James Castle House extends support and environmental sanctity to emerging artists and other individuals exploring innovative ideas and experimental works.
-The experience of our place-based programing offers visitors an authentic context for the illustration of the James Castle story, by the preservation of Castle’s environment.
+The experience of our place-based programming offers visitors an authentic context for the illustration of the James Castle story, by the preservation of Castle’s environment.

 James Castle (1899-1977) was a self-taught artist, born deaf in the tranquil settlement of Garden Valley, Idaho nearly 120 years ago.
 Presumed to have very little language, Castle communicated primarily through his production of images drawn on found materials, such as discarded mail and food containers, with an improvised ink of his own saliva tempered by soot from the wood burning stoves of the various residences that quartered him throughout his life.
 His distinct drawings, assemblages, and books explored the interiors of buildings, the external landscapes, and the animals and people that filled his environment, and yet Castle’s work equally explored his own interior, the housing of a soundless landscape which he appeared to roam by touch, such was the tactile and immediate, yet practical nature of his artistic impulse.

-Read more about James Castle, take a Virtual Tour of the house before construction begins, Donate to the project or learn more about the Boise property, Follow along at #JamesCastleHouse the city's investment and upcoming projects by contacting Rachel Reichert at 208-608-7046.
+Read more about James Castle, take a Virtual Tour of the house before construction began, or to learn more about the Boise property, Follow along at #JamesCastleHouse or contact Rachel Reichert at 208-608-7046.

 ABOUT THE JAMES CASTLE HOUSE

 The James Castle House in Boise, Idaho will open Spring of 2018.
 Offering diverse educational opportunities, exhibition space, and residency programs, the James Castle House will preserve the home of self-taught artist James Castle while supporting emerging artists with an authentic context for better understanding the interplay between environment and creative process.